monikagorkhiya/sd-workflows/content/home/01-title.md

 * Address a need.
 Build something that you wish existed.
 * Don't jump directly to writing code.
 Understand the problem.
 * Use Github and other free tools.
 Some of the most useful ones are:
-  * Zeit Now (Build Previews and zero-config Serverless Deployments)
+  * [Vercel](https://vercel.com/) & Github Pages (Build Previews and zero-config Serverless Deployments)
-  * AWS/GCP/Azure has free tier/credits for new registrations
+  * AWS/GCP/Azure/Oracle has free tier/credits for new registrations
   * Firebase (Mobile app backend)
 * Use frameworks/boilerplate wherever feasible.